RDYG18/ReCell-Dynamic-Pricing-for-Used-Devices/README.md

 - **Premium devices hold value**: For every **1 unit** increase in the normalized new price, the resale value rises by **0.3005 units**, highlighting strong brand and feature retention in premium models.

-- **Battery capacity has minor impact**: While relevant to user experience, its effect on resale is limited—each additional mAh only increases value by **0.00001771 units**.
+- **Battery capacity has minor impact**: While relevant to user experience, its effect on resale is limited each additional mAh only increases value by **0.00001771 units**.

 - **Age reduces price**: Every additional year since release lowers resale value by **0.0119 units**, underlining the importance of model freshness.